-Surface Area (ft2).
+Surface Area (ft^2).
 This column is optional, but useful in summing wall and roof areas, which are needed for the Part II: Header Information.
 At a minimum, roofs and exterior walls should be grouped together so that the total area can be summed and entered in the header.
-If you are using the north-facing exception (determining the fenestration criteria separately for north-oriented and otheroriented walls), then you should also group north-oriented and other-oriented walls together.